blackmirror1980/sassdoc-theme-pixu/CONTRIBUTING.md

-# Contributing to Herman
+# Contributing to Pixu

-Thanks for contributing to Herman development!
+Thanks for contributing to Pixu development!

 Feature requests and bug reports can be filed on [GitHub][github]: